New EnglandFarm Guide

 Rhode Island blueberry season usually centers on July into August.
 Because the farm pool is smaller, a single busy weekend can change the picking outlook quickly.

-Trust matters more than length here: choose a strong farm, check the update, and keep the rest of the day loose.
+Trust matters more than length here: choose a strong farm, use the update, and keep the rest of the day loose.

 Local flavor